ariefauliaa/ariefauliaa/README.md

 Welcome to my GitHub, I’m Arief from Indonesia.

-My focus is on turning mathematical ideas into quantitative investing systems that decode market behavior.
+My focus is on turning mathematical ideas into quantitative systems that decode market behavior.
 Anything that blends math and the markets instantly gets my attention.

 On a daily basis it’s learning, backtesting, learning, backtesting, learning, backtesting, rinse and repeat.
 I really believe that past performance can indicate future results (NVDA’s move wasn’t a total surprise, sometimes the past leaves clues ^_^).